Jaspreetsm21/Covid19-ML/README.md

 Step 3 : Insert values into the table

-**Potential  Next Step** could be to setup the ETL pipeline on AWS to extract the data daily - I will not be doing that step for this project.
+**Potential  Next Step** could be to set up the ETL pipeline on AWS to extract the data daily - I will not be doing that step for this project.

 ![](image/SQL_Table.png)